 That said, the Hybrid model only really competes with the Toyota C-HR Hybrid, which is quite a bit more expensive, and the Kona Electric knocks money off its purchase price thanks to a substantial grant from the Government.
 It'll also be far cheaper on electricity than a petrol-powered version, and with demand for the electric version far outstripping supply, it'll likely hold onto its value well too.

 How reliable is it?

-The Kona is far too new for Warranty Direct’s Reliability Index to have collated any data, but as a brand, Hyundai is sitting pretty towards the top of the manufacturer standings.
+The Kona is far too new for any meaningful reliability data, but as a brand, Hyundai is sitting pretty towards the top of the manufacturer standings for both Warranty Direct's Reliability Index and JD Power's 2019 Vehicle Dependability Study.
 Hyundai offers one of the best warranties in the business, which is transferable.
 This is a great selling point if you wish to sell the car on before the warranty expires.
 The Kona is covered for an unlimited number of miles over five years, which makes the three-year/60,000-mile warranty offered by most European manufactures look positively stingy.
 That said, we don’t expect many people to cover huge mileages in their Konas, so if that’s you, and you’re looking for ultimate peace of mind, you might want to consider the Kia Stonic, which comes with a seven-year/100,000-mile warranty.

 How safe is it?